Apple To Suspend iTunes Store Support For 'Obsolete' First-Gen Apple TV - Slashdot

 The dumb thermostat in my living room looks like it dates back to the 1960s.
 It's just a piece of coiled copper and a plastic cam-follower...nothing to break.

 Shit that lasts is good.
 Shit that breaks is bad.
-Shit that st
+Shit that stops working because some some genius MBA fuck found a new way to make you pay for what you've already got...just plain nope.
+Not gonna buy it.

 Re: (Score:2)